saliudev/IMED120Spring2022/README.md

 Hey all, Maxwell Minton here.
 And I am pretty cool.
 Don't know what else to put here so I'm sticking with that.
 >>>>>>> a59bd8d3149fd613fec296a41115154113e7434b
 MY name is keavon ans i like to go to the gym

+My name is Jean Paul Orejuela and I'm a student at HU!